Nike Cross Country Camp Winona State University Winona, Minnesota

 Ayers ran collegiately at North Carolina where he earned a degree in Chemistry.
 He also holds Master’s Degrees in Sports Management and Exercise Physiology from Springfield College.
 After college Ayers ran professionally for New Balance for seven years.

-Each day campers will attend two running clinics covering a variety of topics that will both educate and motivate you to take your running to the next level.
-You will learn the fundamentals of proper distance running training including- the importance of proper nutrition, hydration, visualization techniques, goal setting, flexibility, and recovery.
-NCAA Collegiate coaches will discuss what it takes to put together championship teams, and how you can use these same ideas to improve your team back home.
-Optional Advanced clinics are presented each afternoon to raise your running knowledge, and love for the sport.
+We offer educational and motivational running clinics each day.
+Campers learn the fundamentals of distance training, including proper nutrition, visualization, goal setting, race techniques, flexibility, and recovery.
+NCAA coaches discuss what it takes to put together championship teams and how you can use these ideas to improve your team back home.

 Sample Daily Schedule